meliao/pcfft/README.md

 ### proposed parameter plan:

 * Determine spreading box half side length
-* Sweep up to determine number of proxy points and shells - do this with smallest bin size
+* Sweep up to determine number of proxy points and shells - do this with source points in a box half the size of the spreading box
 * Sweep down to determine nspread
 * Sweep up to determine bin side that doesn't increase error too much
 * Sweep up proxy points to bring this error back down to tolerance